SpeagleYao/Academic-Homepage/content/home/projects.md

     * Exercise various skills in model training

-    * Learn how to use TensorFlow framework
+    * Learn how to use the TensorFlow framework

     * Exercise how to detect and fix bugs in real applications